 5.1.3.1.
 Fuel aging for 300 cycles

 5.1.3.1.1.
-After the temperature conditioning test and vibration test, the canister(s)shall be aged with a mixture of Type 1 E10 market fuel as specified in paragraph 5.1.3.1.1.1. of this annex and nitrogen or air with a 50 +/- 15 percent fuel vapour volume.
+After the temperature conditioning test and vibration test, the canister shall be aged with a mixture of Type 1 E10 market fuel as specified in paragraph 5.1.3.1.1.1. of this annex and nitrogen or air with a 50 +/- 15 percent fuel vapour volume.
 The fuel vapour fill rate shall be be kept between 60 ± 20 g/h.

-The canister(s)shall be loaded to the corresponding breakthrough.
+The canister shall be loaded to the corresponding breakthrough.
 Breakthrough shall be considered accomplished when the cumulative quantity of hydrocarbons emitted equals 2 grams.
 As an alternative, the loading shall be deemed completed when the equivalent concentration level at the vent outlet reaches 3000 ppm.

 5.1.3.1.1.1 The E10 market fuel used for this test shall fulfil the same requirements as an E10 reference fuel with respect to: